Efficient privacy loss accounting for subsampling and random allocation: Introduction

-The discrepancy between the implementations of DP-SGD and their analysis has been explored in several recent works demonstrating that shuffling can be less private than Poisson subsampling \citep{CGKKMSZ24a, CGKKMSZ24b, ABDCH24}.
+The discrepancy between the implementations of DP-SGD and their analysis has been explored in several recent works demonstrating that shuffling can be less private than Poisson subsampling \citep{CGKKMSZ24a, CGKKMSZ24b, ABDCH26}.
 Motivated by these findings, \citet{CGHLKKMSZ24} study training of neural networks via DP-SGD with batches sampled via {\em balls-and-bins sampling}.
 In this sampling scheme, each data element is assigned randomly and independently (of other elements) to exactly one out of $t$ possible batches.
 Their main results show that from the point of view of utility (namely, accuracy of the final model) such sampling is essentially identical to shuffling and is noticeably better than Poisson sampling.
 Concurrently, \citet{CCGHST25} considered the same sampling scheme for the matrix mechanism in the context of DP-FTRL.
 The privacy analysis in these two works reduces the problem to analyzing the divergence of a specific pair of distributions on $\reals^t$.
 They then used Monte Carlo simulations to estimate the privacy parameters of this pair.
+This estimation method was improved in a follow-up work by \citet{DG26}, by framing it as a dynamic programming problem.
 These simulations provide strong evidence that privacy guarantees of balls-and-bins sampling for Gaussian noise are similar to those of the Poisson sampling with rate $1/t$.
 While very encouraging, such simulations do not establish formal guarantees.
 In addition, achieving high-confidence estimates for small $\delta$ and supporting composition appear to be computationally impractical.